Day of Infamy speech: Address to the joint session

-The "infamy framework" adopted by Roosevelt was given additional resonance by the fact that it followed the pattern of earlier narratives of great American defeats.
-The Battle of the Little Bighorn in 1876 and the sinking of the USS Maine in 1898 had both been the source of intense national outrage, and a determination to take the fight to the enemy.
-Defeats and setbacks were on each occasion portrayed as being merely a springboard towards an eventual and inevitable victory.
+The "infamy framework" adopted by Roosevelt gained additional resonance by the fact that it followed the pattern of earlier narratives of great American defeats.
+The Battle of the Little Bighorn in 1876 and the sinking of the USS Maine in 1898 had both been the source of intense national outrage and a determination to take the fight to the enemy.
+Defeats and setbacks were, on each occasion, portrayed as being merely a springboard towards an eventual and inevitable victory.
 According to Sandra Silberstein, Roosevelt's speech followed a well-established tradition of how "through rhetorical conventions, presidents assume extraordinary powers as the commander in chief, dissent is minimized, enemies are vilified, and lives are lost in the defense of a nation once again united under God".
 Roosevelt expertly employed the idea of kairos, which relates to speaking promptly; this made the Infamy Speech powerful and rhetorically important.
 Delivering his speech on the day after the attack on Pearl Harbor, Roosevelt presented himself as immediately ready to face this issue, indicating its importance to both him and the nation.

 Roosevelt also made a point of emphasizing that "our people, our territory and our interests are in grave danger", and highlighted reports of Japanese attacks in the Pacific between Hawaii and San Francisco.
 He sought to silence the isolationist movement which had campaigned against American involvement in the war in Europe.
 He concluded the speech saying:

 No matter how long it may take us to overcome this premeditated invasion, the American people in their righteous might will win through to absolute victory.
 I believe that I interpret the will of the Congress and of the people when I assert that we will not only defend ourselves to the uttermost but will make it very certain that this form of treachery shall never again endanger us.
 Hostilities exist.
 There is no blinking at the fact that our people, our territory, and our interests are in grave danger.
 With confidence in our armed forces—with the unbounding determination of our people—we will gain the inevitable triumph—so help us God.
 I ask that the Congress declare that since the unprovoked and dastardly attack by Japan on Sunday, December 7, 1941, a state of war has existed between the United States and the Japanese Empire.